debrouxl/gcc4ti/trunk/tigcc/Readme.txt

 ARCHIVE
 =======

-Use the TIGCC IDE to compile the archive, then copy tigcc.a into the Lib folder.
+Use tprbuilder or the TIGCC IDE to compile the archive, then copy tigcc.a into the lib folder.

-Alternatively you can use the tprbuilder (which calls the command line compiler and its '-ar' switch).

 LAUNCHER (PSTARTER)
 ===================

+Use
+tigcc -c -Wa,--defsym,ttunpack=1,-l pstarter.s -o pstarter.o
-Use the TIGCC IDE to compile the project, making sure "Delete object files on successful linking" is unchecked, then copy pstarter.o into the Lib folder.
+to compile the pstarter, then copy pstarter.o into the lib folder.

 SETUP